 Health and Safety Online Training Modules

 The Center has developed several online learning modules focused on health and safety topics to help educators and providers fulfill state training requirements.
 These modules provide information about health, safety, nutrition, and physical activity standards and best practices described in the state’s child care licensing regulations.
-You can access the Health and Safety Overview Modules and Health and Safety Nutrition and Physical Activity Modules on this site.
+You can access the Nutrition and Physical Activity Modules on this site.

 Healthy States: Health and Safety Training Toolkit

 This toolkit, created by the National Center on Early Childhood Health and Wellness, provides up-to-date, research-informed resources and practices that program leaders can use to develop health and safety trainings.
 The toolkit also includes resources for states to use in health and safety trainings (e.g. online modules, training materials, webinars, and other written and online resources).
 Find up-to-date research- and science-informed resources and practices.

 This set of resources helps programs think systematically about child supervision so they create safe, positive learning environments for all children.
 Use this link to access information about setting up environments; actively supervising infants, toddlers, and preschoolers; and establishing systems to support child supervision.

 Child Care Development Fund (CCDF) Health and Safety Requirements Briefs

 The National Center on Early Childhood Quality Assurance developed a set of nine briefs to address health and safety requirements specified in the Child Care and Development Block Grant Act of 2014.
 The briefs can be of value to administrators and staff in child care centers and family child care homes who are seeking to improve health and safety within their learning environments.
 If you are in this role, the first sections of the briefs are most relevant to you—they provide an overview of the federal requirements specific to the topic, and explain the alignment to the Caring for Our Children standards.